11. Baking and cooking supplies

 Who doesn’t love frozen pizza, chips and other snacks?
-In many cases you can save money and go with store brands.
+In many cases, you can save money and go with store brands.
 Professional chefs in the “Do Pharmacists Buy Bayer?” study favored multiple types of generic snacks over branded products.
-In additional to frozen pizza and snacks, they include:
+In additional to frozen pizza and snacks, they included:

 - Spreads and dips

 Many people use generic or brand-name cleaning products interchangeably, depending on the availability of coupons and sales.
 Unless you’ve got a favorite cleaner that you believe outperforms all others, you’ll get the job done and save money with generics.

 You can save even more with the DIY approach.
 Case in point: “9 Expensive Cleaning Supplies You Can Easily Make for Pennies.”

 Some store brands of personal-care products have the same active ingredients as name brands and work equally well.
 Every expensive name-brand product you can drop from your routine –substituting a less-expensive generic version — adds to your bottom line.
 Try generic or low-cost versions especially of soaps, hand and face creams and moisturizers, facial cleansers, bubble bath and hair products.